Custom systems

 scoped build

-From $1,950
+From $2,500

-• Custom capture, enrichment, or monitoring layer
+• Capture, enrichment, monitoring, handoff, or workflow layer

-• Operator-facing outputs and decision packaging
+• Operator-facing outputs and internal decision paths

-• Automation and hosted runtime setup
+• Automation, AI workflow, and hosted runtime setup

 • Runbook, SOP, and handoff instructions